-If we experience delays or difficulties enrolling patients in the clinical trials for our product candidates, including our ANTLER phase 1 clinical trial for our CB-010 product candidate and our CaMMouflage phase 1 clinical trial for our CB-011 product candidate, our ability to advance our product candidates through clinical development and the regulatory process could be delayed or prevented.
+If we experience delays or difficulties enrolling patients in the clinical trials for our product candidates, including our CB-010, CB-011, and CB-012 product candidates, our ability to advance our product candidates through clinical development and the regulatory process could be delayed or prevented.

 The timely completion of clinical trials depends, among other things, on our ability to enroll a sufficient number of patients who remain in the trial until its conclusion.
 We may encounter delays in enrolling or be unable to enroll a sufficient number of patients to complete any of our clinical trials and, even if patients are enrolled, they may withdraw from our clinical trials before completion.
-For both our ANTLER and our CaMMouflage phase 1 clinical trials, we have entered into contracts with clinical research organizations ("CROs"), as well as clinical trial agreements with the sites participating in our clinical trials.
-Patient selection and enrollment may be challenging.
-The clinical protocol for CB-010 excludes many non-Hodgkin lymphoma patients from our ANTLER phase 1 clinical trial, including patients previously treated with anti-CD19-targeted therapy or allogeneic stem cell transplantation, patients with active or chronic GvHD requiring therapy, or patients unwilling to follow extended safety monitoring.
-The clinical protocol for CB-011 excludes some multiple myeloma patients from our CaMMouflage phase 1 clinical trial, including patients with prior CAR-T cell therapy and/or BCMA-targeted therapy within the last three months.
+For our current clinical trials, we have entered into contracts with CROs, as well as clinical trial agreements with the sites participating in our clinical trials.
+Patient selection and enrollment may be challenging; additionally, the protocols for our ongoing clinical trials specifically exclude patients with certain prior treatments as well as other conditions.

-Our ANTLER and CaMMouflage phase 1 clinical trials, as well as any future clinical trials for our other product candidates, will compete for enrollment of patients with other clinical trials for product candidates that are in the same cell therapeutic areas with the same or similar study populations as our product candidates.
+Our current and future clinical trials, will compete for enrollment of patients with other clinical trials for product candidates that are in the same cell therapeutic areas with the same or similar study populations as our product candidates.
 Our clinical trials will also compete for enrollment of patients with other clinical trials for product candidates based on non-cellular modalities, such as small molecules and antibodies, that are intended for the same or similar study populations as our product candidates.
 This competition will reduce the number and types of patients available to us because some patients who might opt to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Additionally, since the number of qualified and experienced clinical investigators for therapeutic areas is limited, some of our clinical trial sites may be also conducting clinical trials for some of our competitors, which may reduce the number of patients who are available for our clinical trials at that clinical trial site.
 Moreover, because our product candidates represent a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to use conventional therapies, such as chemotherapy, HSC transplantation, or autologous CAR-T cell therapies, rather than refer patients to our clinical trials.
 Because our cell therapy product candidates are edited with CRISPR chRDNA guides, our products may be perceived to have additional or greater safety risks.
 Patients eligible for allogeneic CAR-T cell therapies but ineligible for autologous CAR-T cell therapies may be difficult to treat due to advanced and aggressive cancers and may fail to experience improved outcomes and be at greater risk for complications and death from our product candidates.
-If patients are unwilling to participate in our cell therapy trials, the timeline for recruiting patients, conducting clinical trials, and obtaining regulatory approval of any of our product candidates may be delayed.
+If patients are unwilling to participate in our cell therapy trials, the timeline for recruiting patients, conducting clinical trials, and obtaining regulatory approval of any of our product candid